jpomykala/jpomykala.github.io/_posts/2018-08-04-serverless-contact-form-on-static-page.md

 categories: [software-development, aws]
 ---

-So you probably don't know PHP and Wordpress so you decided to built a static web page or use some static page generator like Jekyll, Grav or GatsbyJS.
-Right now your obvious option to provide ability to create a contact from is use a [formspree.io](https://formspree.io) or something similar.
+If you are here I assume that you probably don't know PHP nor Wordpress, and so you decided to built a static web page or use some static page generator like Jekyll, Grav or GatsbyJS.
+Right now your obvious option to provide ability to create a contact from is using a [formspree.io](https://formspree.io) or something similar.
+I'm going to show you how to write your own contact form 'backend' in very short time.

-**This is not a step by step tutorial**, I'm describing overall architecture with the code (copy-paste ready certification).
+Please remember that this is not a step by step tutorial, I'm describing overall architecture with the code (*copy-paste ready* certification).
-If you have, hit me on e-mail or write a comment. 😉
+If you have any remarks, write a comment in section below or [create a Github issue](https://github.com/jpomykala/jpomykala.github.io/blob/master/_posts/2018-08-04-serverless-contact-form-on-static-page.md). 😉

 ### Requirements